 Buy the ticket- take the ride!
 From March, 2017

--As my daily “habits” began I read The Skimm early this morning.
-There was a follow up to a New York Times article I read a few weeks back in the Sunday Style section another “habit” -It was written by a young woman named Amy Krouse Rosenthal.
+-As our daily “habits” begin we made the coffee early this morning.
+There was a follow up to a New York Times article we read a few weeks back in the Sunday Style section another “habit” -It was written by a young woman named Amy Krouse Rosenthal.
 She was terminally ill and wrote her modern love story “You May Want to Marry My Husband.”
 She extolled his virtues and told about their love together.
 She wrote it as an obit to herself.
 It read like an ad for a singles website that would be flooded with followers.
 An abbreviated life, albeit lucky in love.

 There are so many cliches galore about hanging with people who value you and bring you joy-and in turn staying away from people who set fires and have mastered the art of playing the burn victim.
 Make a “habit”of choosing the people who cover your back as you traverse through curves in your terrain.
 Stay very close to “side of the road people,” you know the ones who pull over to text you and let you know that they put an extra leaf in the table, called for rental chairs and are including the people with no where to go for Passover.
 You never know when you will fall upon your greatest lessons- perhaps from a stranger- RIP- Amy Krouse Rosenthal.